ooodddee/leetcode/Array and Hasing/57. Insert Interval/README.md

 #### Understand

-1. empty?
+1. Empty?
+Return [newInterval]
-    * no
 2. sorted:
     * no

 ### Match

-1. sorting
+1. Sorting and merging overlaps
+    1. Add all intervals that come before newInterval
+    2. Merge overlapping intervals with newInterval
+    3. Add all intervals that come after newInterval

 ### Plan
-1. Sort the intervals by the start value.
-2. Initialize a result list with the first interval.
+1. Initialize an empty result list res
-3. Iterate through the sorted intervals:
+2. Traverse the intervals array:
+    1. If the current interval ends before newInterval starts, add it to res
+    2. If the current interval starts after newInterval ends , add newInterval to res
-    1. If the current interval overlaps with the last interval in the result, merge them.
+    3. If the current interval overlaps with newInterval, merge them by updating newInterval
-    2. Otherwise, add the interval as a new non-overlapping interval.
+3. If newInterval hasn’t been added, add it to res
-4. Return the result list.
+4. Return res

 ### Implement